Skip to main content

 set_ui_height_px(<height>)

-Set the height of a script performance view in pixels
+Set the height of a script performance view in pixels.

 <height>

-The height of script in pixels (50 to 750)
+The height of script in pixels (50 ...
+750).

 Remarks

-• Only possible in the init callback.
+• This command can only be used in the on init callback.

 Examples